 Voting: What is it and does it matter?

 This short activity is designed to introduce students to the concept of voting and its importance to American citizenship.
 Materials are also available in Spanish.
+Free registration required to access this lesson.
 Grades 2-5.
 Youth Leadership Initiative

 Getting Counted: Is the System Fair?